 As described earlier in the program policies and procedures, in addition to academic ineligibility to complete this program, a student may be dismissed for inappropriate unprofessional attitudes and actions, as described in the Radiologic Technology Code of Ethics from the American Registry of Radiologic Technologists and the Practice Standards established by the profession.

 A student may be judged unacceptable for continuation in the Radiologic Science program when he or she has displayed a lack of professionalism with respect to patients, other students, faculty, or clinical staff.
-The Division reserves the right to dismiss a student from the program when the student does not, in its judgment, demonstrate sufficient promise to justify continuation of study in the Radiologic Science curriculum regardless of grades.
+The Division reserves the right to dismiss a student from the program when the student does not, it in its judgment, demonstrate sufficient promise to justify continuation of study in the Radiologic Science curriculum regardless of grades.

 Each student must have a lab coat to be worn in the clinical area when not in uniform (ex. outside of assigned clinical rotation hours.)
 No student is to be in any patient contact area unless in uniform or neatly dressed with a lab coat.

 - Scrub clothes approved by the division

 - White lab coat may be worn (No sweatshirts, hoodies or pullover sweaters)